Dutch bank account

 - Non-EU/EEA students only: your Dutch residence permit.

-If your permit is not yet available, request a copy of your official IND residence permit approval letter by sending a mail to email@example.com.
-Note that this is not the same as the residence permit approval email you received from the Visa Team.
+If your permit is not yet available, request a copy of your official IND residence permit approval letter by contacting the bachelor admissions team or master admissions team.
+Note that this is not the same as the residence permit approval email you received from the visa team.

 Be on time and make sure you have all the required documents, otherwise the bank will not be able to assist you!
 After your appointment, the bank will create your account then provide you with your account details.